Antiochian/BoidsCpp/README.md

 # BoidsCpp
-Swarming agents, visualised
+Swarming agents, visualised.

-An improved C++ version of my agent-based boid model from [a while ago](https://github.com/Antiochian/boids)
+This is a much-improved C++ version of my agent-based boid model from [a while ago](https://github.com/Antiochian/boids).
 This was originally supposed to be a straight port of my Python Boids project into C++ to improve the framerate, but during the process of making this I had several epiphanies and ended up completely reworking the algorithm into a much better-executing and better-performing form.
 Amazing!

-One of the benefits of the programs newfound robustness is that I could implement dynamic addition of boids - simply click anywhere on the screen and a new boid will be created with a random starting velocity.
-You can also *hold* right click to enter "debug mode", which will cause one boid's vision range to be highlighed in red.
+One of the benefits of the programs newfound robustness is that I was able to easily implement dynamic addition/deletion of boids - simply click anywhere on the screen and a new boid will be created with a random starting velocity.
+You can also *hold* right click to enter "debug mode", which will cause one boid's vision range to be highlighed in red, or hit space to reset everything.

 Gallery
 -------